diesys/ntopng/doc/apex_docs.md

 # Using ApexCharts in ntopng with vanilla JS

 > WARNING!
 This is page is incomplete and under development, use for debug only!
+And is been developed for the community ed. only, some pro features may not work right now